oneapi-src/oneDNN/doc/primitives/concat.md

 ### Data Types Support

-The concat primitive supports arbitrary data types for all sources and destination according to the @ref dev_guide_data_types page.
+The concat primitive supports arbitrary data types for source and destination tensors according to the @ref dev_guide_data_types page.
+However, it is required that all source tensors are of the same data type (but not necessarily matching the data type of the destination tensor).

 ### Data Representation